Food testing and sampling

 Samples can include portions of food, water used for washing or cooking, swabs taken of surfaces or items such as cleaning cloths.

 We belong to the Staffordshire Food Sampling Group which requires councils from across the county to take samples of a specific food each month.
 These samples are then taken to a laboratory for analysis, to see if the food is safe and clean.
-Some examples of recent studies are:
+Some examples of recent studies are imported chocolate, nuts, chilled fish products or water supplies at mobile catering vans.

-Most of the time samples are taken on an informal basis - this means they can't be used for prosecutions, but will be used to highlight problems and give advice.
-For the majority of informal samples an officer will purchase the product as a regular customer would.
+- Informal samples - can't be used for prosecutions, but can be used to highlight problems and give advice.
+For the majority of informal samples we will buy the product as a regular customer would.

 Sometimes formal samples will be taken after a poor result on an informal sample.